Lightmatter/django-hydra/README.md

 ## About

-Hydra is a robust project template which uses Django 4 on the backend and HTMX, AlpineJS and Tailwind on the frontend.
+Hydra is a robust project template which uses Django 4 on the backend and HTMX, AlpineJS, and Tailwind on the frontend.

 This combination of technologies means:

  * You'll spend less time writing custom Javascript